Laberu/.github/profile/README.md

 ---

 ## 📝 License

-This project is licensed under the **MIT License**.
-For more details, see the official [MIT License documentation](https://opensource.org/license/mit/).
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

+This means that any modified versions of this software, and any software that interacts with it over a network, must also be distributed under the AGPLv3.
+This ensures that users retain control over the software, even when it's accessed remotely.

+**Key points:**

+* **Network Use:** If you run a modified version of this software on a server and allow users to interact with it over a network, you must release the source code of your modified version.
+* **Copyleft:** Any derivative works must also be licensed under the AGPLv3.
+* **Source Code Availability:** You must provide the source code to users who interact with the software over a network.

+For more details, see the official [GNU AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.html).

 ---